vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.9
+  - Fixed:
+    - No longer unexpected parallel replication is performed.
+    - Now we can set the device name and enable customised synchronisation again.
 - 0.23.8
   - New feature:
     - Now we are ready for i18n.